Are Prize Home Lotteries Gambling or Investment in Australia 2026? Legal Status Explained

 Are prize home lotteries legal in Australia in 2026?

 Yes.
-Prize home lotteries are legal in all Australian states and territories when operated by ACNC-registered charities under state lottery licences.
-They are not classified as gambling.
-Operators must comply with state lotteries legislation (e.g., NSW's Lotteries Act 1992, Victoria's Gambling Regulation Act 2003) and publish all terms, odds, and results publicly.
-Unlicensed lotteries are illegal and subject to criminal penalties.
+Prize home lotteries are legal in all Australian states.
+They must be run by ACNC-registered charities.
+They need state lottery licences.
+They are not gambling.
+Operators must follow state laws.
+They must publish all terms and results.
+Unlicensed lotteries are illegal.

 Do I pay tax on prize home lottery winnings?